SaniyaKhullar/NetREm/README.md

 The Python console or Jupyter notebook will  print out the following:

     same_train_test_data = False
-    Please note that since we hold out 30.0% of our 100 samples for testing, we have:
+    We hold out 30.0% of our 100 samples for testing, so that:
     X_train = 70 rows (samples) and 6 columns (N = 6 predictors) for training.
     X_test = 30 rows (samples) and 6 columns (N = 6 predictors) for testing.
     y_train = 70 corresponding rows (samples) for training.